gjlee0802/toiot-sensor-node-driver/README.md

 # ToIoT-sensor-driver
-* This library is used in the sensor node of the toiot iot platform.
+* This library is used in the sensor node of the ToIoT platform.
 * Publish the value to the mqtt broker in the `data/[node_uuid]/[sensor_uuid]` topic in a fixed format using the pub function.

 ## Getting Started